-Define the class method with Faces: as follows.
+Define the class method withFaces: as follows:

-- Click on the class button in the browser to make sure that you are editing a class method as shown in Figure XX. - Define the method as follows:
+- Click on the class button in the browser to make sure that you are editing a class method. - Define the method as follows:

 '''

 Die class >> withFaces: aNumber

 "Create and initialize a new die with aNumber faces."

-| instance |
+instance |

 instance := self new.

 instance faces: aNumber.

 ^ instance

 '''